diku-dk/futhark-book/language.rst

       for i in 0..n-1:
         j = is[i]
         v = vs[i]
+        if ( j >= 0 && j < length as )
-        as[j] = v
+	then { as[j] = v }
+	else { }

 and returns the modified ``as`` array.
 The old ``as`` array is marked as consumed and may not be used anymore.
+Notice that writing outside the index domain of the target array has no effect.

-Parallel ``scatter`` can be used, for instance, to implement efficiently the radix sort algorithm, as demonstrated in :numref:`radixsort`.
+Moreover, identical indices in ``is`` (that are valid indices into the target array) are required to map to identical values; otherwise, the result is unspecified.
+In particular, it is not guaranteed that one of the duplicate writes will complete atomically; they may be interleaved.
+Futhark features a function, called ``reduce_by_index`` (a generalised histogram operation), which can handle this case deterministically.
+The parallel ``scatter`` operation can be used, for instance, to implement efficiently the radix sort algorithm, as demonstrated in :numref:`radixsort`.

 .. _modules: